-B1 Capacity Reservation Tariff has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July 2016 is the amount provided for in clause 3.5(c) of this Current Access Arrangement.
+has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July January 2016 2021 is the amount provided for in clause 3.5(c)(i) of this Current Access Arrangement.

-B1 Commodity Tariff has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July 2016 is the amount provided for in clause 3.5(c) of this Current Access Arrangement.
+B1 Commodity Tariff as at 1 January 2021 is the amount described as the "B1 Commodity Tariff" in clause 3.5(c)(ii) of this Current Access Arrangement, and thereafter, such amount as varied pursuant to the Reference Tariff Variation Mechanism from time to time.has the meaning provided for in the Access Contract Terms and Conditions and, as at 1 July 2016January 2021 is the amount provided for in clause 3.5(c)(ii) of this Current Access Arrangement.